GeneralBots/botbook/src/10-rest/admin-api.md

 ## Authentication

-Will use the standard BotServer authentication mechanism with administrator-level permissions required.
+Will use the standard botserver authentication mechanism with administrator-level permissions required.

 ## Endpoints (Planned)